afsdlk/elixir_alerts/README.md

 The git browser will show up under http://localhost:8080

 ## The data sources have to be configured in your elixir app,
-for instance in you alerts/config/config.exs
+for instance, in your alerts/config/config.exs

 ```
 config :alerts,